 Every news article these days focuses on cybersecurity attacks.
 You know, attacks like the WannaCry ransomware attack, the various data breaches that are becoming more and more common, and vice versa.
 But I want to focus on physical security (but with a technological twist).

 See, while these outlets focus on cybersecurity, they rarely mention physical security.
 Protecting your home is still vital to living a secure life, and regular locks just don’t cut it anymore.
-Fortunately, there are plenty of ways to secure your home that go beyond physical locks.
+Fortunately, there are plenty of ways to secure your home with access control that goes beyond physical locks.

 1. A VPN